-One of the things I struggled with while on my intuitive eating journey is if meal prepping still fits with this non-dieting approach to health?
+One of the things I struggled with while on my intuitive eating journey is if meal prepping still fits with this non-dieting approach to health.
 Years ago my thoughts on meal prep are that it was an absolute must if you cared at all about your health.
 But back then I was rigid and inflexible with food.
 Food was my way of dealing with stress.
-But then I found mindful eating+ Intuitive Eating and everything changed, including the way I meal prep.
+But then I found mindful eating + Intuitive Eating and everything changed, including the way I meal prep.
 Here’s how to meal prep with Intuitive Eating + FREE guide to support YOU!

 How to Intuitive Meal Prep + FREE Download Guide!

 One of my favorite things about Intuitive Eating is that it asks you to make decisions about what to eat based on what sounds and feels good in the moment.
 So knowing that I for a long time thought that if I wanted to eat intuitively then there was no room for meal prepping.
-It seemed counter-intuitive to meal prep while using the principals of intuitive eating but I think they go hand in hand.
+It seemed counter-intuitive to meal prep while using the principles of intuitive eating but I think they go hand in hand.
 Here’s how.

 When meal planning is done in a way that allows for flexibility, considers pleasure, and allows for more gentle nutrition then meal planning can be a powerful ally in your struggle with making peace with food.